Last updated on 16 July 2021

 Contact your GP or cancer specialist if you are due to go to a hospital appointment.

 You might have some telephone appointments with your consultant or specialist nurse instead, particularly for follow-up appointments and pre-treatment consultations.
 These appointments may also be postponed.

 Where possible, local services will be used for blood tests.

 Access to cancer drugs

 There isn’t currently a shortage of medicines due to the coronavirus outbreak.
-For example, there are stockpiles of drugs like paracetamol in case there are any issues with supply.

 The government is working closely with the NHS and those involved in supplying medicines.
 They are making sure that patients can get the medicines they need.
 There are measures in place to prevent medicine shortages in the future.